Sometimes, you will get a text from a new number on WhatsApp claiming to be a friend or family who has lost their phone.

 Method #2: Check the Personal Data for That Number

-When you sign up for WhatsApp, you are required to add your profile information.
+When you sign up for WhatsApp, you must add your profile information.
 This data includes your profile picture, phone number, name, and an about section.

-If the user provides minimal personal data, they are probably hiding the information intentionally to remain anonymous.
+If the user provides minimal personal data, they probably hide the information intentionally to remain anonymous.
 In such an instance, it’s safe to assume the WhatsApp number and account are fake.